dishant26201/sleep-analytics-pipeline/README.md

 ### Stage 2: Feature Engineering and Feature Table Construction

 In Stage 2, the preprocessed EEG epochs from Stage 1 are turned into a structured set of features.
 For each split, every recording (.npz file) was loaded, and a set of time-domain and frequency-domain features was calculated for both EEG channels.
-These features are common in traditional sleep staging models because they reflect the physiological differences between sleep stages.
+These features are common in traditional sleep staging models because they reflect the physiological differences between sleep stages [9].

 #### Time-domain features